Code-Institute-Submissions/queenisabaer-letter-match/README.md

 The game itself consists of a short rhyme in which the child is asked to find the searched letter in a series of letters.
 The rhyme does not change during the game, only the letters are exchanged as soon as a correct answer is given.
 This is important for younger children to have a constant and focus on the letter cards.
 Within the pink rhyme, the entered name or placeholder appears in green.
 A different color for the name was chosen for the child to perceive directly.<br>
 ![Name inside the game](documentation/readme/letter-match-name-game.png)<br>
 The letters to be matched rearrange themselves, after a correct answer was given so that it remains a challenge.
 In addition, a timer was set so that the game is limited.
-For a brief moment, a "GO!" is displayed in the timer to not lose a second of the 45 seconds and encourage the child.
+In the beginning of the game for a brief moment, a "GO!" is displayed in the timer to not lose a second of the 45 seconds and encourage the child.
 Only the correct answers are counted during the game to ensure a positive gaming experience for children. <br>
 ![Game panel](documentation/readme/letter-match-game-start-go.png)<br>
 When the correct letter is clicked, a "Well done" message appears for a short moment and the letter in the rhyme turns green.
 Then the letter cards are mixed again. <br>
 ![Game panel](documentation/readme/letter-match-correct-answer.png)<br>